-With Membrains Goal editor, you can setup goals for yourself, assign overall sales goals for your teams, as well as apply other key metrics that will help motivate everyone to reach their targets.
+With Membrain's Goal setting feature, you can create and monitor goals for individual sales representatives or assign sales goals for the whole team, as well as apply other key metrics that will help motivate everyone to reach their targets.

 Setting up Goals